SoftUni-Internal/interactive-content/EN/00-Unit-Testing/06-Homework.md

 А good first step in testing a method is usually to determine all exit conditions.

 Reading through the specification or taking a look at the implementation, we can determine three main exit conditions:
-- Returning `undefined`.
+- Returning `undefined`
-- Returning an `empty string`.
+- Returning an `empty string`
-- Returning the `character at the specified index`.
+- Returning the `character at the specified index`

 Now that we have our exit conditions, we start checking in what situations we can reach them.